abjan90/Spam-Classfier/README.md

 Precision: 95.74% - Minimizes false positives (legitimate emails marked as spam)
 Recall: 94.74% - Effectively captures the majority of spam emails

-These metrics demonstrate the effectiveness of custom feature engineering in text classification tasks.